heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-4-the-percept-triplet.md

 - **Neptune ♆**: Spirituality, dissolution, imagination, unity
 - **Pluto ♇**: Transformation, power, depth, regeneration

-The archetype system is extensible; minor planets like Chiron could integrate additional archetypal nuances such as wounding/healing dynamics, as further explored in Section 4.2: Archetypal Structures.
+The archetype system is extensible; minor planets like Chiron could integrate additional archetypal nuances such as wounding/healing dynamics.

 Each of these conceptual correlations are multivariate depending on if the percept is something personal, mundane, or itself conceptual.
 Thus "Sun" can be used to conceptually categorize people, events, or things.
 Different kinds of conceptual temporal states are also encoded into the planetary archetypes.